brianleary/wikipedia-search-engine/README.md

 ```
 docker-compose up -d
 ```

 10. Open a terminal in the wikipedia-upload-to-elasticsearch subfolder
 11. Run the following the compile the maven package
 ```
 mvn clean package
 ```

 12. Run the following to run the package.
 This will configure the Elasticsearch index and upload the processed Wikipedia articles.
 The script took about 30 minutes to run during testing.
 ```
 spark-submit --class com.brian.App --master "local[*]" --conf spark.es.nodes=localhost --conf spark.es.port=9200 --conf spark.es.nodes.wan.only=true target/wikipedia-upload-to-elasticsearch-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```

-13. Once the script finishes running, open the gui subfolder
+# Usage
-14. Open one of the HTML documents and test if the search engine is working:
+Once the script finishes running, open the gui subfolder.
+Open one of the HTML documents and test if the search engine is working:
   * search.html - Allows basic search queries
   * advancedSearch.html - Allows searches with logic operators AND, OR, and/or NOT
   * addPage.html - Allows manually adding additional articles